bulltonic/khov-energy-efficiency/README.md

 6. [SVG for Everybody](https://jonathantneal.github.io/svg4everybody/): SVG for Everybody adds external spritemaps support to otherwise SVG-capable browsers.
 7. [Covervid](http://stefanerickson.github.io/covervid/): Make your HTML5 video behave like a background cover image with this lightweight Javascript plugin / jQuery extension
 8. [Video.js](http://videojs.com/): Video.js is an open source library for working with video on the web, also known as an HTML video player
+9. [Gulp Connect PHP](https://github.com/sindresorhus/grunt-php): This is being used to organize files with includes for a more manageable coding experience.
+If this isn't enjoyed, simply take the contents of each file included, paste it in place of the include lines and changed the index files to have a .html extension

 ### Working with [Gulp.js](https://gulpjs.com/)
 1. Dependencies [Node.js](https://nodejs.org/en/) and [npm](https://www.npmjs.com/get-npm)